TheFixerDevelopment/SkyblockPE/README.md

 * PocketMine-MP - Tested and working.

 * GenisysPro - Tested and working.
-(Use the patch-1 branch for this to work.)
+(Use this branch for forks / Spoons ONLY [Here](https://github.com/TheFixerDevelopment/SkyblockPE)

 * Tesseract - Not tested.
 You can test it yourself and tell us if it works or not.